invider/collider.jam/README.md

     <i><b>Follow the jamming way</b></i>
 </p>

-Check out the following games.
+Explore the following games.
 All created during various game jams and powered by *_collider.jam_*.

 *Note, that older games could use old-style or deprecated features.
 But mostly they are OK and show various different ways you can organize